Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-\subsection{2-Colour \textsc{Jelly} is NP-Hard even with a restricted number of lines}
+\subsection{2-Colour JELLY is NP-hard even with a restricted number of lines}

-In this section, we strengthen the previous result to only use four lines, by allowing the use of two colours.
+In this section, we show NP-hardness of \textsc{Jelly} with boards of only three lines by allowing the use of a second colour.
 This also allows for a linear reduction, instead of quadratic for our previous result.

-Let us now consider a variant of \textsc{Jelly} where jellies can be of two possible colours (or one colour and black jellies), and the height of the board is limited to four lines.
+Let us now consider a variant of \textsc{Jelly} where jellies can be of two possible colours (or one colour and black jellies), and the height of the board is limited to three lines.
 We prove the following result: